Rishabhbahuguna03/SQL/Use-cases/01_Case_01/01_Case_01_Healthy_Sustainable_Product_Growth.md

 # Case 01: Healthy & Sustainable Product Growth

 ## Context
-**NutriLife India**, a mid-sized FMCG company, recently began tagging its products with two attributes: low-fat and recyclable, to align with India’s growing base of health and eco-conscious consumers.
+NutriLife India, a mid-sized FMCG company, recently began tagging its products with two attributes — low-fat and recyclable — to align with India’s growing base of health- and eco-conscious consumers.

 ## Problem Statement
-The management wants to identify products that are **both low-fat and recyclable** to establish the baseline of its Healthy & Sustainable product range.
+The management wants to identify products that are both low-fat and recyclable to establish the baseline of its Healthy & Sustainable product range.

 ## SQL Query
 ```sql